rockthejvm/rockthejvm.github.io/_drafts/2024-10-10-structured-concurrency-in-java.md

 }
 ```

-Building up a function that implements a timeout on concurrent computation was fun, and we learnt a lot during the process.
-However, to be fair, the `StructuredTaskScope` type already implement it.
-In fact, there is an override of the `join` function that takes a `Instant` as input:
+Building up a function that implements a timeout on concurrent computation was fun, and we learned a lot during the process.
+However, the `StructuredTaskScope` type already implements it.
+There is an override of the `join` function that takes an `Instant` as input:

 ```java
 public StructuredTaskScope<T> joinUntil(Instant deadline)
 ```

 The function waits for the scope to complete for the given duration.
-If the scope doesn't complete within the given duration, the function throws a `TimeoutException` exception.
+If the scope isn't complete within the given duration, the function throws a `TimeoutException` exception.
 Then, we can rewrite the `timeout` function just using the `ShutdownOnFailure` policy and the `joinUntil` method:

 ```java
 static <T> T timeout2(Duration timeout, Callable<T> task)